nextcloud/gallery/issue_template.md

 ### Expected behaviour
 <!--
- +Tell us what should happen
+Tell us what should happen
- +Tip: You can leave alone text surrounded by these special markers such as this one, they're invisible +-->
+Tip: You can leave alone text surrounded by these special markers such as this one, they're invisible -->

 ### Actual behaviour
 <!--
- +Tell us what happens instead
+Tell us what happens instead
- +-->
+-->

 ### Server configuration